monemone-org/mone_numpad/readme.md

 	```

-* added support to get notified when an input record is read from a HID device.
+* added support to send notifications when an input record is read from a HID device.
 	```C++

 		typedef struct on_read_callback_entry {